-3.1 Length of Financial Year
+3.1 Financial Year

-For the purposes of the Regulation, unless otherwise expressly provided, references to a financial year apply irrespective of the length of that year.
-The first financial year of a reporting issuer commences on the date of its incorporation or organization and ends at the close of that year.
+- (1) Length of Financial Year - For the purposes of the Instrument, unless otherwise expressly provided, references to a financial year apply irrespective of the length of that year.
+The first financial year of a reporting issuer commences on the date of its incorporation or organization and ends at the close of that year. - (2) Non-Standard Year -An issuer with a non-standard year should advise the regulator or securities regulatory authority how it calculates its interim and annual periods before its first financial statements are due under the Instrument.